About

 - An agreement between the U.S. Government and the Tribe called a Multi-Year Funding Agreement (MYFA)

-- for a specific period of time, usually for 3-5 years,
+- For a specific period of time, usually for 3-5 years

 - Is re-negotiated at the end of the term

-An Indian tribe’s portion of all funds and resources that support secretarial programs, services, functions, and activities (or portions thereof) that are not required by the Secretary for performance of inherent Federal functions.
+An Indian tribe’s portion of all funds and resources that support secretarial programs, services, functions, and activities (or portions thereof) that are not required by the Secretary for performance of Inherent Federal Functions.